How to List Online Courses on a Resume (Examples and Tips) - ZipJob

 Yellow geometrical pattern

-If you’re one of the millions of people who pursues continuing education from MOOCs including sites like Lynda, Udemy or Coursera - congratulations!
+If you’re one of the millions of people who pursue continuing education through online courses – congratulations!
 In an ever-evolving economy where new technology can quickly render old skills obsolete, it’s vital for employees to continually upgrade their skills.
 In addition, employers appreciate workers who are invested in their own skill sets.
 However, those online courses and certifications may pose a challenge for your resume if you decide to seek a new job.
 In this post, we will explain how to list online courses on a resume the right way.

-Here are some of the popular online services that offer courses:
+Here are some of the other popular online services that offer courses:

 • Lynda